Kilmartin: Kilmartin Castle

 Kilmartin Castle, a small 'Z-plan' tower house, dating from about 1580, stands above the village.
 Kilmartin was a property of the Campbells, many of whom are buried in the churchyard.
 John Carswell, Rector of Kilmartin and later titular Bishop of the Isles, lived here before moving to his new residence at Carnasserie Castle.
 The castle comprises an oblong, three-storey main block, with round towers to the north-east and south-west corners, as well as a small stair tower in the west front.
 Formerly ruined, it has been restored as a private house in recent years.
 Shot holes and iron yetts over the windows have been retained.

 The village also has a hotel and public toilets.

 Kilmartin Museum

 Kilmartin Museum interprets the Neolithic monuments of Kilmartin Glen and the surrounding area for visitors, and has a selection of excavated artifacts of various periods.
 It is located within the village in a group of converted buildings.
 The Museum has a book and gift shop and a café which serves locally sourced freshly prepared meals.

-It is recently (2024) reopened after refurbishment to an excellent standard, placing the local items into the local landscape-story.
+The museum reopened on 3 September 2023 following a £7 million refurbishment that joined its two existing buildings into a single facility, designed by architects Reiach and Hall.
+The redevelopment received a Scottish Design Award in 2024.